nathanramoscfa/etradebot/README.md

 # ETradeBot

-ETradeBot is an automated trading software for E-Trade accounts that allows users to execute trades based on custom trading strategies.
+ETradeBot is an automated trading software written in Python for E-Trade accounts that allows users to execute trades based on custom trading strategies.
 ETradeBot is strategy-agnostic and will execute any strategy given to it.
 This project is not affiliated with E-Trade or any other financial institution.

 ## Features